 SBPC has identified projects improving and maintaining access to fresh and healthy foods a priority of economic significance for rural communities for this funding cycle.
-Economic development projects improving or maintaining access to fresh and healthy foods may be submitted at any time and may be eligible for grant funding up to \$50,000.
+Economic development projects improving or maintaining access to fresh and healthy foods may be submitted at any time and may be eligible for grant funding between \$10,000 and \$50,000.
 Determination will be made on a case-by-case basis.
-These projects shall apply using the CDBG Pre-application and will be reviewed by the Board of Directors.
+These projects should apply using the CDBG Pre-application and reviewed by the Board of Directors.
 An administrative fee of 10 percent of the total project costs will be charged, not to exceed \$10,000.
-The administrative fee may be paid through CDBG funds.
+The administrative fee will be paid through CDBG funds.